-Safeguarding incidents and/or behaviours can be associated with factors outside school or college and/or can occur between children outside the school or college.
+Safeguarding incidents and / or behaviours can be associated with factors outside school or college and / or can occur between children outside the school or college.
 All staff should be considering the context within such incidents and/or behaviours occur.
-This is known as contextual safeguarding, which simply means assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and/or welfare.
+This is known as contextual safeguarding, which simply means assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and / or welfare.

-Geographical factors Schools Response Our school is in a deprived Thrive training for all staff area of an inner city Wellbeing team are aware of the issues for individual children Support for parents is available via the family support team Social and economic factors Schools Response Recent events in the We teach children about personal safety and making the right community around decisions to keep themselves safe regarding their behaviour beyond violence and a gang culture school.
+Geographical factors School's response Our school is in a deprived area of an inner city We have a close proximity to the coastline and the river Thrive training for all staff Wellbeing team are aware of the issues for individual children Support for parents is available via the family support team All Y4 & Y5 children have weekly swimming lessons.
+Social and economic factors Recent events in the School's response • We teach children about personal safety and making community around violence and a gang culture. • Knife crime, domestic abuse, substance misuse. • Poverty, including in work poverty. • Overcrowding & homelessness the right decisions to keep themselves safe regarding their behaviour beyond school.
 Key Stage 2 classes are also taught about anti-social behaviour and the consequences of criminal damage and trespassing.
-The local community police team come into school a few times during the year to talk to the older children • Peer Group factors Schools Response Children have older Our curriculum teaches children about the issue of 'peer pressure'. siblings who may be Children engage in different scenarios and are given choices to make influential to younger through role play.
-Children are taught to be confident and assertive family members. through our PSHCE curriculum.
+The local community police team come into school a few times during the year to talk to the older children Family Support team work with other agencies to support families, including housing, local food banks & health providers.
+Peer group factors School's response Children have older siblings who may be influential to younger family members.
+Our curriculum teaches children about the issue of 'peer pressure'.
+Children engage in different scenarios and are given choices to make through role play.
+Children are taught to be confident and assertive through our PSHCE curriculum.
 We also engage in a full week of 'anti-bullying' activities and we high profile this with our school community.
 We encourage any child feeling pressurised to 'talk it out' with an adult or share via our 'worry boxes'.
-Home factors Schools Response Lots of our children are Through our Computing Curriculum, children are taught about online connected to the internet safety.
+Home factors School's response Lots of our children are connected to the internet at home and regularly use gaming devices to engage Through our Computing Curriculum, children are taught about online safety.
 Every child has signed our 'Acceptable Use' contract.
-Parents at home and regularly use sign an 'Acceptable Use' contract too. gaming devices to engage Separate internet safety policy in online games with their Our family support worker is CEOP trainined and we have a teacher friends. with lead responsibilities for internet safety.
+Parents sign an 'Acceptable Use' contract too.

+in online games with their friends.